Canopi - Find your place. Not just an apartment.

 Results

 We shipped a fully working AI-to-map feedback loop — talk to the assistant, watch the map change.
-The platform serves 200+ real, enriched Canadian rental listings with smooth real-time re-ranking on every preference update.
-We also delivered voice input/output, French language support, a 3D neighborhood diorama, and Supabase-backed saved listings.
+The platform serves 200+ real, enriched Canadian rental listings with smooth sub-second re-ranking on every preference update, a hand-rolled 8-axis radar chart that animates as the AI learns you, voice input/output, French language support, a 3D neighborhood diorama, and Supabase-backed saved listings.
 The biggest challenge was data acquisition — rental platforms in Canada are fragmented and hostile to reuse, so we had to fight through inconsistent formats, missing fields, and freeform descriptions before we could even start on the product.